 - Physical therapist

 - Occupational therapist

 - Psychologist or psychiatrist

 - Vocational therapist

 Because arthritis causes joints to worsen over time, it can cause disability.
 It can cause pain and movement problems.
 You may be less able to carry out normal daily activities and tasks.

 There is no cure for arthritis.
 But it’s important to help keep joints working by reducing pain and inflammation.
 Work on a treatment plan with your healthcare provider that includes medicine and therapy.
 Work on lifestyle changes that can improve your quality of life.
 Lifestyle changes include:

 - Weight loss.
 Extra weight puts more stress on weight-bearing joints, such as the hips and knees.

 - Exercise.
 Some exercises may help reduce joint pain and stiffness.
 These include swimming, walking, low-impact aerobic exercise, and range-of-motion exercises.
 Stretching exercises may also help keep the joints flexible.

-- Use of assistive devices.
-Canes, crutches, and walkers can help to keep stress off certain joints and to improve balance.
+- Using assistive devices.
+Canes, crutches, and walkers can help keep stress off certain joints and improve balance.

-- Use of adaptive equipment.
-Reachers and grabbers allow people to extend their reach and reduce straining.
-Dressing aids help people get dressed more easily.
+- Using adaptive equipment.
+Reachers and grabbers let you extend your reach and reduce straining.
+Dressing aids help you get dressed more easily.

-- Managing use of medications.
-Long-term use of some anti-inflammatory medications can lead to stomach bleeding.
-Work with your health care provider to develop a plan to reduce this risk.
+- Managing use of medicines.
+Long-term use of some anti-inflammatory medicines can lead to stomach bleeding.
+Work with your healthcare provider to create a plan to reduce this risk.

 Key points about arthritis